Skip to content

 5G home internet uses 5G technologies from wireless cellular networks to deliver 5G internet into the home.
 Breakthroughs from 4G to 5G have enabled multiple data streams to be transmitted and received simultaneously.

 Now, home 5G internet uses higher-frequency radio waves, including millimeter waves (mmWave) and massive multiple-input multiple-output (MIMO) systems.
-These advancements deliver higher-speed cellular internet connections to residential properties and areas.
+These advancements deliver higher-speed cellular internet connections to residential areas.

 However, most 5G home internet services require specific equipment, including a 5G modem or router and a 5G receiver.
-These devices receive the 5G network signal, and distribute it throughout your home.
+These devices receive the 5G network data, and distribute it as wireless signals throughout your home.
+Though advancements from 4G to 5G have improved the experience of using wireless networks and cell phones for mobile hotspots, 5G doesn’t replace the need for fast, reliable fiber and cable home internet providers.

 How fast is 5G home internet?

+So, is 5G internet good?
 5G home internet speeds typically range from 40 Mbps to 300 Mbps.
-However, 5G home internet speeds vary depending on signal strength, network coverage and device compatibility.
-Traditional home internet services, such as fiber or cable, offer speeds up to 2000 Mbps/2 Gig in select areas.
+However, 5G home internet speeds vary depending on cellular network strength, availability, coverage and device compatibility.
+Home internet services, such as fiber or cable, offer speeds up to 2000 Mbps (or 2 Gig) in select areas.

 Let’s take a look at some of the unique ways 5G home internet speed can be affected:

-1. Coverage: 5G internet is a new technology, and not available everywhere.
+• Coverage: 5G internet is a new technology and not available everywhere.
 While 5G home internet promises fast speeds, it will take some time before it’s fully available in residential and rural areas.
 Before deciding on any internet service, check the coverage in your area.

-2. Infrastructure: Faster 5G home internet speeds require cell tower infrastructure to function.
-In some areas, the infrastructure needs to be built or updated.
-Upgrading the existing infrastructure to support 5G can be expensive, and cause delays in your network speeds or availability of 5G overall.
+• Infrastructure: Faster 5G home internet speeds require cellular networks to function.
+In some areas, infrastructure may need to be built or updated.
+Upgrading to support 5G can be expensive and cause delays in your network speeds or quality of service.

-3. Signal interference: The strength of your signal is an important factor affecting your 5G speed.
-Your signal strength depends on the distance from towers, obstructions like walls or buildings, or interference from other devices.
-If your signal is weak, your connection will be slower.
+• Signal interference: With 5G, your signal strength depends on the distance from towers, obstructions like walls or buildings and interference from other devices.
+If your wireless network signal is weak, your connection will be slower.

-4. Frequency bands: 5G uses different frequency bands, including low, mid and high.
+• Frequency bands: 5G uses different wideband frequencies, including low, mid and high.
 Low-band signals travel farther but offer slower speeds.
 In comparison, high-band signals provide faster speeds but have shorter ranges.

-5. Network congestion: 5G home internet speeds vary depending on congestion.
-During peak usage times or in densely populated areas, speeds may be slower due to increased demand.
+• Network congestion: 5G home internet speeds vary depending on congestion.
+During peak usage times or in densely populated areas, speeds may be slower due to increased customer demand.

-6. Device compatibility: Devices must be 5G compatible to access 5G speeds.
-While 5G-enabled smartphones and other devices are available, older devices or your current device may not be capable of accessing 5G.
-To take full advantage of the enhanced speeds available to you, make sure your device is compatible with 5G.
+• Device compatibility: Modems and routers must be 5G compatible to access 5G speeds.
+While 5G-enabled smartphones and other devices are available, older laptops or your current mobile device may not be capable of accessing 5G.

-7. Plan limitations: Be aware of language around speeds if you decide to choose 5G home internet.
-With 5G home internet, you’ll simply be selecting a provider for the service.
-You may find it’s difficult to know exactly which speed you’re signing up for when you choose your plan.
-Conversely, fiber and cable providers allow you the flexibility to choose the speed suited for your household’s needs, and even change as your needs change.
+• Plan limitations: Be aware of customer-facing language around speeds if you choose 5G home internet.
+You may find it’s difficult to know exactly which speed in Mbps or Gbps you’re getting when shopping 5G home internet offers.
+Conversely, fiber and cable home internet provide the flexibility for choosing the speed suited for your needs and can even change as your needs change.

-Bundling your cable or fiber internet solutions with mobile data can provide a wealth of savings.
-To see more about how to maximize your speeds at home and on the go, look into our free mobile savings calculator to determine how much you’d spend on fiber-powered internet.
+Additionally, when looking at home internet offers, consider bundling your cable or fiber internet with mobile data to get even more savings.
+To see more about how to maximize your speeds at home and on the go, investigate our free mobile savings calculator to determine how much you could save.

 5G reliability for home use